vistadataproject/nodeVISTA/eHMP/Resources/README.md

 "Resources" are hand written node.js modules that implement express-server supported REST calls.
 Some use JDS, some use VistA RPCs ("RPC-backed Resources").
 The name "Resource" comes from eHMP's _Resource Development Kit (RDK)_.

-KMR, a contractor on eHMP, hosted OSEHRA's eHMP release on their [own git](https://github.com/KRMAssociatesInc/eHMP/tree/master/rdk/product/production/rdk) and started some badly needed documentation.
-The git is old - it reflects v1.2 and not the latest v1.3 but the following holds true ...
+KMR, a contractor on eHMP, host an older version of OSEHRA's eHMP release (v1.2) on their [own git](https://github.com/KRMAssociatesInc/eHMP/tree/master/rdk/product/production/rdk) and started some badly needed documentation ...

 >> A resource is a single web service (allergies, or "save allergies"). ...
 A resource is responsible for receiving an HTTP request, performing the processing by interacting with other subsystems, and then returning an HTTP response. ...
 A resource server is a deployable unit, including a set of resource and specific configuration. ... the VistA Core ecosystem has one single resource server, VistA Exchange API Resource Server.

 In effect, here are some additional patterns added onto to _express_ and other common node.js modules to discipline the development of VistA and JDS services.
-It is interesting that the "RDK" is called __node-vistaexpress__ in its package.json (see copies of server setup and scripts in _RDKServer_) - an altogether better name. _node-vistaexpress_ is a peer of EWD, a VistA and NoSQL aware node.js server framework (oh the parallel plumbing we weave ...).
+It is appropriate that the "RDK" is called __node-vistaexpress__ in its package.json (see copies of server setup and scripts in _RDKServer_) and this _node-vistaexpress_ is a peer of EWD, a VistA and NoSQL aware node.js server framework (oh the parallel plumbing we weave ...).

 The Project is only interested in the RPC-backed Resources, the ones that talk to VistA.
 We will compare VDM(N), data-centric write-back with the RPC alternative.
 The directory "Tests" has tests for some of these resources.